Year 7 Catchup

 In the Key Stage 2 tests, a scaled score of 100 or more is the equivalent of ‘meeting the expected standard’.

-When identifying students who need support from the Catch-Up premium we have triangulated the KS2 data with SEN assessments and Maths and English assessments.
-We have identified 18 students for Catch-Up interventions.
+When identifying students who need support from the Catch-Up premium we have triangulated the KS2 data with CATS Tests and Maths and English assessments.
+We have identified 25 students for Catch-Up interventions.
 This will be reviewed throughout the year.

 As our assessment and intervention strategies were successful last year we plan to spend the funding in a similar way, making sure we adapt our approaches to individual needs.
 We plan to spend the resources on:

-- The running of the Passport Maths intervention which will be delivered by a specialist LSA for 60 minutes after school twice a week.
+- The running of the Passport Maths intervention which will be delivered by a specialist LSA for 60 minutes before school once a week with the support of two additional LSA who are able to give one to one support to students.

 - Small group reading comprehension lessons taught by a specialist teacher and resources to deliver the intervention.